pouya1212/DUV-Patch-ViT-BreastCancer/README.md

 This will start training and evaluation at both the patch and WSI levels using 5-fold cross-validation.

 > **Note:** This is the updated version of the code.
 Many things have been modified in comparison to the original implementation.
-The manual binary threshold in the paper is replaced with automatic thresholding based on patches from the training set.
+The manual binary threshold in the paper has been replaced with automatic thresholding based on patches from the training set.

 ## Installation & Requirements